What is the problem People’s Theatre Project is working to address?

 What kind of theatre do you do?

 Who is your target audience?
-Why Washington Heights and Inwood only?
+Why Washington Heights and Inwood?

 Our founder and Executive Director, Mino Lora, is a Dominican immigrant and theatre artist who has dedicated her life to social justice.
-Inherently, our target audience is young people of color with a primary focus on young Latinx immigrants.
+Inherently, our target audience is immigrants and people of color with a primary focus on the Latine community.
 We focus on Washington Heights and Inwood because this community serves as an important political and cultural hub for Dominicans and other communities of color.
-As an organization with a strong social justice mission, we aim to replicate this model of programming in other immigrant neighborhoods in New York City in the future.

 What does this look like in practice?
 What programs do you offer?

-How do the school and academy programs connect?
+How do the artistic and education programs connect?